frabjous/knap/README.md

 Note the commands are always invoked from within the directory of the root document, which may or may not be the same as the document being edited.

 KNAP sets no limitations on what routines are defined for what file extensions, or how many routines are set inside `g:knap_settings`.
 Use a single dictionary for all such settings.
-For example, to have a routine to create HTML files from Markdown `.md` files, create the settings "`mdoutputext`", "`mdtohtml`", "`mdtohtmlviewerlaunch`" and "`mdtohtmlviewerrefresh`".
+For example, to have a routine to create HTML files from Markdown `.md` files, create the settings “`mdoutputext`”, “`mdtohtml`”, “`mdtohtmlviewerlaunch`” and “`mdtohtmlviewerrefresh`”.
 See the [defaults](#markdown-header-default-configuration) for examples.

-Use the setting "none" in cases when no command needs to be issued to process a kind of file, or to refresh the viewer.
+Use the setting “none” in cases when no command needs to be issued to process a kind of file, or to refresh the viewer.
 (Some viewer applications are self-refreshing!)
 You can also define routines where the input extension and output extension are the same, e.g., `htmltohtml`, since nothing needs to be done to an html file to make it view-able in a browser.

 Note also that it is harmless to have settings for different routines for the same input extension in your dictionary.
 E.g., you might have both `textopdf` and `textodvi` settings; the `texoutputext` variable will determine which one is used by default; however, you could do: